zrimseku/bootstrap-ci/README.md

 intensiveness, we limit ourselves on $B$ independent samples.
 On each of them we calculate the value of the observed parameter, which gives us the bootstrap distribution.

-### Hierarchical
+### Hierarchical sampling

 # Bootstrap methods
-After bootstrap sampling, we use one of the *bootstrap methods* to construct a confidence interval from the acquired bootstrap distribution.
+After bootstrap sampling, we use one of the **bootstrap methods** to construct a confidence interval from the acquired bootstrap distribution.

 ### Percentile